General Imaging: A830

-The A830 is a point-and-shoot 8 megapixel camera that has the same zoom capabilities and other features of the A730.
+The A830 is a point-and-shoot 8-megapixel camera that has the same zoom capabilities and other features of the A730.

 A1230

-The A1230 is a quality 12.1 megapixel camera with an all-glass, 3X optical zoom lens.
+The A1230 is a 12.1-megapixel camera with a 3X optical zoom lens.
 4.5X digital zoom is also provided for a total available zoom of 13.5x.
-The camera has electronic image stabilization, face detection, smile detection, blink detection, and red-eye removal.
-A mode dial selects Auto, Manual, Panorama, Portrait, Scene, Image Stabilization, Movie, or Playback mode.
-The navigation dial doubles as exposure compensation, macro mode, 2/10 sec timer, and flash control buttons.
-A mini USB port on the side of the camera provides easy downloading of image files via provided cable to a computer which recognizes the A1230 as a removable drive.
-The screen is a LTPS TFT, 153,600 pixel, 2.5 inch, color LCD.
-ISO sensitivity is Auto, ISO 64/80/100/200/400/800/1600/3200(3M).
-Internal memory is 24MB.
-A SD/SDHC slot supports up to an 8GB memory card.
-Power is by two AA batteries, alkaline or NiMH recommended.
-Unfortunately, the camera's firmware lacks a battery type selection setting option to obtain optimum use from NiMH batteries.
+The camera supports electronic image stabilization, face detection, smile detection, blink detection, and red-eye removal.
+A mini USB port on the side of the camera allows users to download image files to a computer which recognizes the A1230 as a removable drive.
+The screen is an LTPS TFT, 153,600 pixel, 2.5 inch, color LCD.
+ISO sensitivity options are Auto, ISO 64/80/100/200/400/800/1600/3200(3M).
+It has 24 MB of internal memory.
+A SD/SDHC slot supports up to an 8 GB memory card.
+It is powered by two AA batteries (alkaline or NiMH recommended).
+The camera's firmware lacks a battery type selection setting option to obtain optimum use from NiMH batteries.
 Known firmware versions are 1.01 D7 and 1.10 D7.
 The latter version has paginated menus whereas the early version has scrolling menus.